Force India: 2012 season

 For their 2012 line-up, the team retained Paul di Resta and replaced Adrian Sutil with their 2011 reserve driver, Nico Hülkenberg.
 Jules Bianchi was later named as the team's reserve driver, and will also take part in Friday practice for the team during the season.
 The team's car, the VJM05, was launched at Silverstone on 3 February.

 The Force India crew tried to pull out of the 2012 Bahrain Grand Prix due to a revolution against the regime and the death of a protester.
 However, after the team's refusal to take to the circuit, there was a confrontation between F1 chief Bernie Ecclestone and the Force India team.

 In the last race of the season, the 2012 Brazilian Grand Prix, Hülkenberg qualified 7th but was promoted to 6th after Pastor Maldonado received a 10 place grid penalty.
 By lap three he had moved forward two places and on lap five he passed Fernando Alonso for third place.
 He moved into second position when McLaren's Lewis Hamilton pitted on lap 11.
 Hülkenberg then passed Jenson Button at the start of lap 19 to take the lead.
 He and Button built up a 45-second lead before the safety car was deployed because of debris on the track.
 He still led until he was passed by Hamilton, after sliding at the entry of Turn 8 on lap 49.
 On lap 55 he collided with Hamilton when the rear of Hülkenberg's car slid out while trying to pass him at Turn 1.
 After being given a drive-through penalty as a result of the incident, Hülkenberg finished fifth.

+Force India finished their 2012 campaign in seventh place with 109 points.